lacklusterer/KMSDEX/implementation.md

 		amountToken = _amountETH * (token_reserves / eth_reserves);
 	}
 ```
 For assisting liquidity changing functions, take in account the constant product to ensure added assets have the same ratio as the pool.
+Checks were also in place to ensure that assets in liquidity pool do not fall below 1.